 Social Security Disabilities are prevalent in our society.
-Social Security Disability Insurance pays benefits to you and certain members of your family if you are insured (you worked long enough and paid Social Security taxes).
+Social Security Disability Benefits pays benefits to you and certain members of your family if you are insured (you worked long enough and paid Social Security taxes).

 Disability Retirement can happen to anyone, any time!
 I have personally walked through disability retirement with many, and for most people, it struck them totally unexpected.
 They were not prepared, like most are for retirement.
 They didn't have savings, they were in the midst of living life and BOOM -- they are ill or injured and with no income.
 Yikes!